JCM01/serverClient/README.md

 # Some old examples from Server-Client

-These are some basic petition using PHP, JavaScript, AJAX and objects such as XML and JSON
+These are some basic petition using PHP, JavaScript, AJAX and objects such as XML and JSON (old)

 Quick example: